hongweilibran/wmh_ibbmTum/README.md

 # wmh_ibbmTum
 winning method for WMH segmentation challenge in MICCAI 2017

-Requirement:
+Requirements:
-Keras 1.2, Tensorflow, h5py
+Keras 2.0.5, Tensorflow, Python 2.7, h5py

 For the weights of the model we submitted to the challenge, please download them via: https://drive.google.com/drive/folders/1i4Y9M0yW3JN_WC8Fj1VlCdaE2lvG_9Ar .
 You can use these models for segmenting your cases.
 We also have Docker file to do segmentation if you are interested.
 Please feel free to contact me.